singjie/dister/README.md

 Implemented:
 ------------
-- !bug <username>
+#### Bugzilla
-  - Returns non-fixed bugs from Bugzilla, which are assigned to <username>
+Returns non-fixed bugs from Bugzilla, assigned to username:

-- !bugp1
+    !bug <username>
-  - !bugp1 - Returns non-fixed P1 bugs
+Returns non-fixed P1 bugs

-- !lunch [location]
+    !bugp1
+#### Lunch
-  - !lunch - generates a random lunch location based on the added location
-  - !lunch <location> - adds a location for lunch
+Generates a random lunch location based on the added location or adds a new location

+    !lunch [location]

-- Github integration
+#### Github
-  - Echo out commits immediately (or almost immediately)
+Echo out commits immediately (or almost immediately)